 - 1. Devote a portion of each safety meeting to safety education. - 2.
-Develop a safety manual and/or amendments thereto, and update as necessary. - 3.
+Develop a safety manual and/or amendments thereto and update as necessary, annually at a minimum. - 3.
 Listen to reports from other representatives on what is being done in their areas. - 4.
 Help each other with ideas for programs. - 5.
-Discuss problems and create corrective procedures. - Conduct quarterly meetings, assist in annual area inspections, review accident reports, identify hazards, and address any and all safety concerns raised by employers, supervisors, or the public. - 7.
+Discuss problems and create corrective procedures. - 6.
+Conduct quarterly meetings, assist in annual area inspections, review accident reports, identify hazards, and address safety concerns raised by employers, Supervisors, or the public. - 7.
 The Safety Coordinator is assigned by the Commissioners as the head of the Safety Committee.
 Duties include scheduling quarterly safety meetings with inspections of facilities and taking minutes of those meetings, scheduling monthly employee safety training in accordance with Safety Benefits, Inc. guidelines, and attending the annual safety conference put on by SBI.
-The Coordinator will also be responsible for filling out the appropriate paperwork for the Loss Control/Safety Achievement awards given by SBI.
-Each year the Coordinator will collect and submit employee drivers' licenses to the DMV for required reports.
+The Coordinator should also be responsible for filling out the appropriate paperwork for the Safety and Loss Control Recognition awards given by the risk sharing pools-SDML Workers Compensation Fund and the South Dakota Public Assurance Alliance.
+Each year the Coordinator should collect and submit employee drivers' licenses to the DMV for required reports.
 Other duties may include assigning additional duties, such as monthly inspections and implementing safety improvements found on those inspections, working with the Employee Assistance Program, and updating the Safety Manual as necessary.